+Easter eggs are the best in Pixar movies, and Coco is no exception.
 I’ve talked a lot about how much I love the film COCO.
 The best thing about watching movies over and over are the new details I catch that I missed the first or second time.
-Have you seen COCO yet?
 Here are fun facts and Easter eggs in Coco to look for the next time you watch it!

 What are Pixar Easter Eggs?